twr14152/go2run/runcli/README.md

 # Running code with configuration commands + validation commands.

-In this example we will add loopback75 to fastxe csr and loopback76 to nxos device.
+Using the same testruncli.go file we will add loopback75 to fastxe csr and loopback76 to nxos device.

 ```
 pi@raspberrypi:~/Code_folder/go_folder/go2run $ go run testruncli.go